 Contributing causes often include distraction, situational awareness, training, maintenance, preflight check and crew experience.Ongoing Work To Develop Pinpoint Causes and Develop Safety Strategies

 Together with the aviation industry, the FAA is working to identify risks and causes of aviation accidents and to create safety strategies.

 Recent safety enhancements to address loss of aircraft control include crew and maintenance training, procedures and technology.
 Improving engine technology is a focus as is aiding the pilot in emergency decision-making after engine failure and improving resources, education and training to mechanics.We Can Help If You Have Been Injured in an Aircraft Accident

 If you or a family member has been involved in an aircraft accident or car accident or any other type of personal injury, please contact the Law Offices of Diana Santa Maria, P.A. immediately.
 Our experienced attorneys will fight for the compensation you deserve.
 Please call us for a free consultation.
-Attorneys Diana Santa Maria and Laura D. Dolin, personal injury attorneys in Fort Lauderdale, will fight to secure justice for you and your family.
+Attorney Diana Santa Maria, personal injury attorney in Fort Lauderdale, will fight to secure justice for you and your family.
 You can reach us at (954) 434-1077 or contact us via the website.